nyftyj/ttt-vs-ai/README.md

 - B: too consistent, library may be too bulky?
 - M: too comprehensive and may not be suitable for beginner developers, some designs are not too intuitive

-Decision: I went with Material UI but I really wouldn't mind exploring TailwindCSS.
+Decision: I went with Material UI but I really wouldn't mind exploring other supplementary options like TailwindCSS.
 It seems the industry is moving towards this direction.
 Another alternative is mantine.dev

 ## Set up